wmorgan/dcos-docs/1.7/administration/security-and-authentication/managing-authentication.md

         Login successful!

     You are now authorized!

+# Logging out of the DC/OS CLI

-1. To logout, run this command:
+To logout, run this command:

-        dcos auth logout
+    $ dcos auth logout

 ## Debugging